Mitchell Ryan, Dharma and Greg and General Hospital Actor, Dies at 88

 Kathryn Leigh Scott, his co-star on the 1960s gothic soap opera “Dark Shadows,” remembered him in a private post on Facebook.
 “My sweet, beloved friend Mitch died early this morning,” she wrote on Friday.
 “He was a great gift in my life.
 I cherish my warm memories of his beautiful soul.
 I’m heartbroken.”

-Ryan played Burke Devlin on “Dark Shadows” until 1967, when he was replaced by Anthony George.
-He was also known for his roles on “General Hospital” and “Santa Barbara.”
+Soap opera fans knew Ryan as Burke Devlin on “Dark Shadows” until 1967, when he was replaced by Anthony George.
+He was also known for his roles as notorious mobster Frank Smith on “General Hospital” and as merciless businessman Anthony Tonell on “Santa Barbara.”

-His film appearances included “Liar Liar,” villainous General Peter McAllister” in “Lethal Weapon,” “Magnum Force,” “High Plains Drifter,” “Halloween: The Curse of Michael Myers,” “Ed,” and “Grosse Pointe Blank.”
+His film appearances included “Liar Liar,” “Lethal Weapon,” “Magnum Force,” “High Plains Drifter,” “Halloween: The Curse of Michael Myers,” “Ed” and “Grosse Pointe Blank.”
 His screen debut was an uncredited appearance in the 1958 Robert Mitchum moonshine-running drama “Thunder Road.”

-On TV, he also played Will Riker’s father Kyle on “Star Trek: The Next Generation,” and guested on “Wings,” “Murder, She Wrote,” and “Dallas.”
+On TV, he Ryan played Will Riker’s father Kyle on “Star Trek: The Next Generation,” and guested on “Wings,” “Murder, She Wrote,” and “Dallas.”

 The Hollywood Reporter was first to report his death.